mitsuba-renderer/enoki/docs/matrix.rst

     Enoki attempts to store matrix entries in processor registers---it is unwise to work with large matrices since this will cause considerable pressure on the register allocator.
-Instead, consider using specialized libraries for large-scale linear algebra (e.g. Eigen or Intel MKL) for larger matrices.
+Instead, consider using specialized libraries for large-scale linear algebra (e.g. Eigen or Intel MKL) in such cases.

 To use this feature, include the following header: